rfebbo/SNN_DPE/README.md

 - Future Idea
     1. Use multiple DPE, SNN outputs as lists of guesses like in Thousand Brains

+- Future Idea
+    1. use single encoder with attributes passed in at different times

 - ToDo
     1. investigate unsupervised approach

+- Notes
+    1. In unshuffled dataset, accuracy is artificially high during training(ie. network learns weights that can switch between classes quickly)